-The rental guarantee offers the landlord security in case you can no longer pay the rent or the apartment is damaged when you move out.
+The rental guarantee is a fixed part of the tenancy agreement.
+It offers the landlord security in case you can no longer pay the rent or the apartment is damaged when you move out.
 Normally you have to pay two to four months' rent into an escrow account to cover this.
-And the money stays tied up until you move out.
-If you don't have this amount of money available, there is an alternative: rental guarantee insurance.
+And the money is tied until you move out.
+If you don't have this amount of money available, there is an alternative.
 It takes over if the landlord has justified claims for damage or rental arrears.

-New furniture, a big TV, a nice sofa – over time, your apartment fills up, and the value of your personal possessions increases.
-Perhaps it's worthwhile taking out household contents insurance when you move in.
-It pays benefits if, for example, your valuable jewelry is stolen in a break-in, if the apartment burns down, or if the basement is flooded.
-If you're sharing with roommates or have cheap secondhand furniture, you can only insure your personal belongings – such as sports equipment like diving gear or an expensive racing bike, or electronic appliances like laptops, cellphones and digital cameras.
+New furniture, a big TV, a nice sofa – after your move, your apartment gradually fills up, and the value of your personal possessions increases.
+It's worth taking out insurance for your household contents as soon as you've moved in.
+This pays benefits if, for example, your valuable jewelry is stolen in a break-in, if the apartment burns down, or if the basement is flooded.
+If you're sharing with roommates or have cheap secondhand furniture, you can also just insure individual personal belongings – for example, sports equipment such as skiing or snowboard gear, an expensive racing bike, or electronic appliances such as laptops, cellphones and digital cameras.

-There's one type of insurance that's almost obligatory when you leave home – personal liability: It pays benefits if you accidentally cause damage to others – for example, if you damage a friend's car while parking, or if you're on your bike and collide with a pedestrian who subsequently sends you a bill for expensive medical treatment.
-In extreme cases, such claims can quickly amount to millions.
+There's one insurance that you need when you leave home and that's personal liability: it pays benefits if you accidentally cause damage to others if, for example, you cause damage to a friend's car while parking, or if you're on your bike and collide with a pedestrian who subsequently invoices you for expensive medical treatment.
+In extreme cases, such claims can run into millions.

-Personal liability insurance also makes sense for tenants: It covers – among other things – damage to the rental apartment that you cause yourself and that can prove costly – for example, if a pan falls onto the stove and leaves a crack, if the awning gets broken during a party, or if a perfume bottle falls onto the washbasin and damages it.
-At the latest when you move out and do the final inspection with your landlord, you'll be glad you are properly insured.
+Personal liability insurance also makes sense for tenants, as it covers damage you cause to the rental apartment or house if, for example, a pan falls onto the ceramic stove and leaves a crack, if the awning gets broken during a party, or if a perfume bottle damages the washbasin.
+At the end when you move out and do the final inspection with your landlord, you'll be glad you're properly insured.
 The insurance also helps you defend yourself against unjustified claims.